Last Updated on May 4, 2022 by Rei Garnet

-Rabbit meat tastes a lot like chicken due to the fact that both of them are white meat.
-The biggest difference between the two is the texture, rabbit has less fat compared to chicken so it’s drier.
+Rabbit meat tastes a lot like chicken due to the fact that both are white meat.
+The biggest difference between the two is the texture.
+Rabbits have less fat compared to chicken, so they’re drier.

-Chicken also wins a little when it comes to flavor because it’s a mixture of dark and white meat compared to rabbit meat whose mostly white meat.
+Chicken also wins a little when it comes to flavor because it’s a mixture of dark and white meat compared to rabbit meat, which is mostly white meat.

-Now that I’ve given you the gist of the article, read on as I explain the article in more details:
+Now that I’ve given you the gist of the article, read on as I explain the article in more detail:

 Does rabbit meat taste good?

-The taste of rabbit meat would depend on the age of the rabbit.
-The general consensus is, the younger the rabbit the better it tastes.
-Older rabbits, especially wild rabbits tend to develop a strong smell making it hard to eat if cooked wrong.
+The taste of rabbit meat will depend on the age of the rabbit.
+The general consensus is that the younger the rabbit, the better it tastes.
+Older rabbits, especially wild rabbits, tend to develop a strong smell, making it hard to eat if cooked wrong.

 How does rabbit meat compare to other meats?

-It’s also more environmentally friendly to consume rabbits due to how fast it is to raise one for meat consumption and how little space it needs.
+It’s also more environmentally friendly to consume rabbits.
+Meat rabbits is fast to raise and requires little space.

 What does domestic rabbit meat taste like?

-Domestic or farmed rabbit has more fat in it due to the fact that rabbit farms would mostly feed their rabbit pellets to grow them as fast as possible.
+Domestic or farmed rabbits have more fat in them.
+The reason is that rabbit farms mostly feed their rabbits pellets to grow them as fast as possible.

 What does wild rabbit meat taste like?

-The biggest difference between wild rabbit meat compared to domestic rabbit meat is its aroma.
+The biggest difference between wild rabbit meat and domestic rabbit meat is its aroma.
 Wild rabbits have a more earthy aroma due to their abundance of choices when it comes to their diet.

-But, as wild rabbits get older, that aroma could lead to an unpleasant smell making them hard to consume.
-So if your planning on eating wild rabbits make sure that it’s still young.
+But, as wild rabbits get older, that aroma could develop into an unpleasant smell, making them hard to consume.
+So if you’re planning on eating wild rabbits, make sure that they’re still young.

-Rabbit meat tastes a lot like chicken because both of them are white meat.
-The biggest difference between the two is their texture, rabbits are drier because of their low-fat concentration.
+Rabbit meat tastes a lot like chicken because both are white meat.
+The biggest difference between the two is their texture.
+Rabbits are drier because of their low-fat concentration.